barryclark/jekyll-now/_posts/2022-10-30-implementing-parallel-iterators-rayon.md

 comments_id: 39
 ---

-Rayon is a brilliant piece of engineering that is so simple to use that one seldom has to descend into its depths.
+The rayon library is a brilliant piece of engineering that is so simple to use that one seldom has to descend into its depths.
 This is the story of how I learned to implement [rayon's](https://docs.rs/rayon/latest/rayon/) [`ParallelIterator`](https://docs.rs/rayon/latest/rayon/iter/trait.ParallelIterator.html) trait for my own type.
 There are tons of guides on _how to use_ rayon's parallel iterators and there are a few explanations on _how they work_ under the hood.
-However, I found no tutorials on _how to implement one_ on my own type from the ground up.
+However, I found no tutorials on _how to implement_ a parallel iterator from the ground up.
 This article aims to close that gap.

 There is a fair bit of complexity around rayon's parallel iterators and this tutorial cannot explain every nook and cranny.
 What I'd rather do is give a guide for a not-too-trivial example.
-It might or might not be enough for your use case , but you'll have an understanding of the map of the territory either way.
+It might or might not be enough for your use case, but you'll have an understanding of the map of the territory either way.

 # Existing Literature